 Give pod coffee a pass

-In addition to being pretty terrible for the environment, Immer says pod coffee makers also pose some potential health issues.
+In addition to being pretty terrible for the environment, Ken Immer, president and chief culinary officer at Culinary Health Solutions says pod coffee makers also pose some potential health issues.
 Not only do you expose yourself to plastic that’s been heated, but pod coffee makers tend to get dirty, fast.
 “The water tanks in a [pod coffee maker] can never truly be flushed and cleaned.
-We are concerned about mold and bacteria growth in these tanks over time, much like commercial ice machines,” Immer says.
+We are concerned about mould and bacteria growth in these tanks over time, much like commercial ice machines,” Immer says.

 Eliminate more potential hazards with our healthy home checklist.